Trump prods Republican senators to work harder on healthcare reform

 3 Min Read

-WASHINGTON, July 14 (Reuters) - President Donald Trump prodded Republican Senators on Friday to work harder to make good on their promise to repeal Obamacare after the latest Republican healthcare plan ran into significant opposition that threatened to doom the proposal.
+WASHINGTON (Reuters) - President Donald Trump prodded Republican Senators on Friday to work harder to make good on their promise to repeal Obamacare after the latest Republican healthcare plan ran into significant opposition that threatened to doom the proposal.

 Writing on Twitter from Paris, where he was a guest of honor in Bastille Day celebrations, Trump said Vice President Mike Pence was working to advance the healthcare plan "and getting our wonderful Republican Senators to do what is right for the people."